 The FHIRcast specification can be described as a set of capabilities and any specific FHIRcast Hub may implement a subset of these capabilities.
 A FHIRcast Hub declares support for FHIRcast and specific capabilities by exposing an extension on its FHIR server's CapabilityStatement as described below.

 Declaring support for FHIRcast

-A server declares support for FHIRcast using the FHIRcast extension on its FHIR CapabilityStatement's rest element.
+A FHIRserver SHALL declare support for FHIRcast using one ore more FHIRcast extensions on its FHIR CapabilityStatement's rest element.
 The FHIRcast extension has the following internal components: